-Ayurveda is the finest way of looking at the body, but also the mind.
+Ayurveda is the finest way of not just looking after the body, but also the mind.

 To gain a basic knowledge of Ayurvedic psychology is really easy, as we will see.

 Ayurvedic Psychology is four dimensional, it is based on Samkhya Philosophy.

 The four dimensions are MANAS, BUDDHI, CHITTA and AHAMKARA.
 For those unfamiliar with these terms please don’t panic and switch off as all will soon become clear and simple!